A Nightmare Comes True

 After I started taking the dogs, and my brother with me to feed the horses, the dreams stopped, and all was good for a while.

-We ran inside and breathlessly yelled that there was a man in the barn.
-At this point I didn’t know if the dogs were still over at the barn, or if they had followed us home.
+Randy and I ran in through the back door, and we both screamed, at the same time, “There’s a man in the barn!”
+In the kitchen were our Mom, our older brother Chuck, and our little sister Faye.
+At this point, I didn’t know if the dogs were still over at the barn, or if they had followed us back home.
 Our older brother, Chuck, grabbed a baseball bat and said, “Let’s go.”
 I remember being very impressed that Chuck was so brave.

 I only told my family and my girlfriend about those recurring dreams.
-My girlfriend lived just two houses from our barn, and she loved horses as much as I did.
+My girlfriend lived just two houses down the road from our barn, and she loved horses as much as I did.

-After school the afternoon after we found the man in the barn, I was walking over to the barn as my girlfriend was walking up the road.
+After school that day, I was walking over to the barn as my girlfriend was walking up the road.
 When she got to the little hill which was on the back road just in front of the barn, I said, "There was a man in the barn this morning."
-She was so surprised, and she said, "I just pinched myself to make sure I wasn't dreaming."
+She said, "I just pinched myself to make sure I wasn't dreaming."

 The Dream Stops for Good

 I will admit that even though I wasn’t afraid anymore, I think that I was more alert as to my surroundings after that.
-I wonder what might have happened, if I had not told my mom about the dream, and if I had not taken my brother and the dogs with me that morning.
+I often wonder what might have happened if I had not had those dreams and if I had not told my mom about them.

 © 2018 Ron Grimes